 The number of global consumers keeps on increasing and is expected to reach nearly 2 billion people by 2025, a 75-percent increase over 2010.
 In order to meet climate change agreements, CPG companies will need to cut greenhouse gas emissions by more than 90 percent by 2050.
 The bad news is that less than 20 percent of supply chain managers say they have the necessary visibility into sustainability practices in the supply chain to make this happen.

-How to create sustainable supply chain with AI?
+How to make supply chain more sustainable?

 Implementing new technologies such as Big Data analytics and AI can help organisations make a positive change, ensuring their supply chains run as efficiently and sustainably as possible.
 The use of AI can have a drastic effect on supply chains.
 AI can help organisations achieve the fastest, cheapest and most sustainable routes for shipping, and combining these seamlessly.